awsdocs/amazon-route53-docs/doc_source/query-logs.md

 **Important**
 If you want to configure logging for multiple hosted zones, we recommend that you use a consistent prefix for every log group, for example:
 `/aws/route53/`*hosted\-zone\-name*
 On the next page of the wizard, you'll choose a CloudWatch Logs resource policy, which grants permission to Route 53 to publish logs to the log group\.
 For each resource policy, you must specify the log groups that it applies to\.
-There's a limit \(currently 10\) on the number of resource policies that you can create for an AWS account\.
+There's a maximum number of resource policies that you can create for an AWS account \(currently 10\)\.
 If you use a consistent prefix for the names of your log groups, then you can use one resource policy for all of your Route 53 hosted zones\.
 For example, if your log group names all begin with `/aws/route53/`, you can create a resource policy that applies to `/aws/route53/*`\.
 Then you can use the resource policy for the log groups for all of your hosted zones\.

 1. Choose **Next**\.